Golden Pothos - LARGERegular price R 225.00

 Humidity: Average humidity is fine - will benefit from misting now and then.

-Fertilize: Feed the plant once a month in the warmer months.
-No need to feed during colder months.
+Fertilize: Feed your Golden Pothos plant once a month in Summer with a houseplant fertilizer.
+No need to feed during Winter.